I have seen a great Light (my testimony)

 Born into darkness

-I was born with the same wound all of us are born with.
-I carried the deep ache and anxiety for what’s been lost.
+I was born into a broken home, in a broken world.
+From the time I was little, I had a deep sensitivity and ache in my soul.
 I walked around with an emptiness in my heart.
-I longed, more than anything, for big, huge love.
+I longed, more than anything, for big, huge, love.

-From the time I was born, the enemy fought to keep my heart from ever being whole and healed.
-Evil powers used sin, brokenness + painful situations to make me believe lies, about myself and everyone else.
-Postpartum depression, domestic abuse, and divorce, became lies that I wasn’t loved, wasn’t safe, and wasn’t worth fighting for.
+From the time I was born, the enemy fought hard to keep my heart from ever being whole and healed.
+Evil powers used sin, brokenness + painful situations to make me believe lies about myself and everyone else.
+Many of the messages I received told me I wasn’t loved, wasn’t safe, and wasn’t worth fighting for.
 “You’re abandoned and forgotten”, the deceiver whispered, when my Daddy moved far away.
 “You’re worthless”, he scoffed, when my Mom criticized me.
 “You’re going to die”, he mocked, at every turn.
 Any spark of goodness, of God’s image, in me, the enemy worked hard to extinguish.
-I became more and more anxious and insecure as time went on.
+When I was 7 years old, my teacher gave me an award for joyfulness!
+But over time, my joy faded - in it’s place, I became more and more sad, afraid, and insecure.

-Still, seeds of God’s truth and goodness were scattered upon my heart by Christian teachers, by occasionally going to church or being taken to VBS by my Grandma.
-I turned to God sometimes in prayer and felt comfort.
+Still, seeds of God’s truth and goodness were scattered upon my heart by Christian teachers, by occasionally going to church, watching Veggie Tales, or being taken to VBS by my Grandma.
+I turned to God sometimes in prayer and felt his comfort.
 I wrote a song about him rescuing his people out of Egypt through Moses.
 I was cherished, provided for, and protected in the deepest way.
-But my mind was dark and lies of the enemy were lodged deep in my heart.
+But my mind was dark and the lies of the enemy lodged deep in my heart.

 Looking for light

-As early as I can remember, I began to seek relief and escape from the pain, anxiety, and the tormenting lies inside.
+As early as I can remember, I began to seek relief and escape from the pain, anxiety, and tormenting lies inside.
 I tried to hide from my pain and did my best to hide it from others too.
 I found all sorts of ways to escape and hope — storybooks, being a straight A student, daydreaming about fame and worldly riches.
+I was a good girl and didn’t get in trouble.
 In my most afraid moments, I turned to God in prayer.
 But the rest of the time, I turned to everything else.

 In high school, I discovered boys.
 Their attention, physical affection, and validation gave me a taste of the love and acceptance I longed for.
 I discovered alcohol and how my anxiety and insecurity went away when I drank.
-I avoided anything difficult, anything that might lead to failure and remind me of my weakness and believed worthlessness.
+I started getting in trouble.
+I compared myself to other girls and coveted what they had.
 I tried hard to be someone people liked.
-I focused on others’ issues and helped other people with their pain because it meant I didn’t have to face mine.
+I focused on my friends’ issues and helped other people with their pain if it meant I didn’t have to face mine.
 I used all sorts of things to manufacture peace and run from the ache and emptiness in my heart, including - especially - people.
-Everything I did was driven by fear, anxiety, insecurity, and the emptiness of not knowing God’s love for me.
+Everything I did was driven by this fear, insecurity, and the emptiness of not knowing God or his love for me.

 When your light is darkness

-My ways gave me temporary peace and satisfaction.
-But they also came with undesirable side effects - like feeling even more anxious, ashamed, insecure, and empty.
+My ways would give me temporary peace and satisfaction.
+But they also came with all of these undesirable side effects.
 It was like a bait and switch.
-As my pain became bigger, I looked for more and more powerful things to feel okay.
+As my pain became bigger, I looked for more and more to feel okay.
 Things I told myself I’d never do, eventually I did.

 All the while, I told myself that other people were way worse.
-Every dark place I ended up, I believed that lie that everyone else in that same place was way more dysfunctional than I was.
-I excused and minimized how very not okay I was.
-I hid behind a mask of okay-ness and worked hard to make sure my life looked good on the outside.
+Every dark place I ended up, I believed the lie that everyone else in that same place was way more dysfunctional than I was.
+I excused and minimized my behavior.
+I hid behind a mask of okay-ness and worked hard to make sure my life was socially acceptable on the outside.
 But inside, it was darkness and was only getting darker.
-I was a coward and a fraud.
-I was deeply anxious and ashamed - and more and more of it was because of my own choices.
+I was selfish, a coward, and a fraud.
+I was deeply afraid and ashamed - and more and more of it was because of my own choices.
 My hurt was hurting everyone around me.

 Darker and darker still